Factorization for the matrix-valued general Jacobi system on the full-line lattice: The transition matrices

-Thus, using \eqref{3.35} and \eqref{3.50} we obtain \eqref{3.36}.
-Similarly, using \eqref{3.34} and \eqref{3.50} we get \eqref{3.37}.
-We obtain \eqref{3.38} by using \eqref{3.34} and the first equality in \eqref{3.30}.
-Finally, we obtain \eqref{3.39} by using \eqref{3.35} and the second equality of \eqref{3.30}.
+Thus, using \eqref{4.35} and \eqref{4.50} we obtain \eqref{4.36}.
+Similarly, using \eqref{4.34} and \eqref{4.50} we get \eqref{4.37}.
+We obtain \eqref{4.38} by using \eqref{4.34} and the first equality in \eqref{4.30}.
+Finally, we obtain \eqref{4.39} by using \eqref{4.35} and the second equality of \eqref{4.30}.
 This completes the proof of (e). \end{proof}

-In the next theorem, we relate the matrix $G(z,n)$ defined in \eqref{3.3} to the scattering matrix $S(z)$ defined in \eqref{2.22}.
-In the previous theorem, we have expressed $\det[G(z,n)]$ in terms of the determinant of a transmission coefficient.
+In the next theorem, we relate the matrix $G(z,n)$ defined in \eqref{4.3} to the scattering matrix $S(z)$ defined in \eqref{3.22}.
+In the previous theorem, we have expressed the spacial asymptotics of $\det[G(z,n)]$ in terms of the determinant of a transmission coefficient.
 Thus, the next theorem relates the determinant of the scattering matrix to the determinants of the transmission coefficients.
+Since we already know that the scattering matrix is unitary, the expression in the theorem for the determinant of $S(z)$ indicates that the determinants of the left and right scattering coefficients have the same absolute value.

-\begin{theorem} Assume that the $q\times q$ matrix-valued coefficients in \eqref{1.26} belong to the class $\mathcal A.$ We then have the following:
+\begin{theorem} Assume that the $q\times q$ matrix-valued coefficients in \eqref{2.17} belong to the class $\mathcal A.$ We then have the following:

-\begin{enumerate} \item[\text{\rm(a)}] The matrix $G(z,n)$ defined in \eqref{3.3} satisfies
+\begin{enumerate} \item[\text{\rm(a)}] The matrix $G(z,n)$ defined in \eqref{4.3} satisfies

 where we recall that an asterisk is used to denote complex conjugation.